Bike Touring 101

-Unlike long-distance touring, you know almost exactly where are you going, which road you will use, and when you will return.
+Unlike long-distance bike touring, you know almost exactly where are you going, which road you will use, and when you will return.

-Advantages of the day touring by bike:
+Advantages of the day touring by bicycle

 - You don’t have to carry a metric ton of camping gear

 - You don’t have to worry about where you are going to sleep

 - You don’t have to improvise on the road; all trips are planned at home

 - You don’t have any equipment in case something happens

 - You don’t get to sleep under the stars